jasonlun1997/DCC-main/README.md

 [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR)
 We appreciate the authors for sharing their codes.
 Their pre-trained models with the related training parameters can be access from the above links.

-## Contact
+## Contactemail
-Any question can email to m11015096@mail.ntust.edu.tw
+Please email to m11015096@mail.ntust.edu.tw if you have any questions!